tonitech/vpn/intl.en-US/Pricing/Pay-As-You-Go.md

 # Pay-As-You-Go {#concept_iyc_hwx_wdb .concept}

-VPN Gateway supports Pay-As-You-Go billing.
+VPN Gateway is billed by the Pay-As-You-Go method.
 Fees are based on the actual network traffic and are billed hourly.

 ## Billing items {#section_bpp_lwx_wdb .section}

-The VPN Gateway provides IPSEC-VPN and SSL-VPN functions, and the billing items for different functions vary, as shown in the following table.
+The VPN Gateway provides IPSEC-VPN and SSL-VPN functions, and the billing items for different functions also vary.

-Total cost of each VPN gateway= instance retention fee + traffic fee + SSL specification fee
+Total cost of each VPN Gateway= instance fee + traffic fee + SSL specification fee

--   Instance retention fee:
+-   Instance fee:

-    Each VPN gateway is calculated separately.
-The instance configuration fee is billed on an hourly basis.
+    Each VPN Gateway is calculated separately.
+The instance fee is billed on an hourly basis.
 The fee is deducted in real time and partial hours are billed as full hours.

-    **Note:** Two VPN Gateway specifications are available: 10 Mbps and 100 Mbps

--   Traffic fee:
+-   Network traffic fee

-    Each VPN gateway is calculated separately.
-Cumulative outbound traffic of the VPN gateway in an hour is billed.
+    Each VPN Gateway is calculated separately.
+Cumulative outbound traffic of a VPN Gateway in an hour is billed.
 Inbound traffic is not billed.
 Outbound traffic refers to data transferred from the Alibaba Cloud data center to the Internet.
 The reverse is inbound traffic.

 -   SSL specification fee